 Pocahontas is an often forgotten Disney animated film, but she counts as a official Disney princess.
 The sweeping colorful landscapes and beautiful songs make Pocahontas a must watch Disney film.
 The original animated movie and the sequel are both on Disney+.

 Any 90’s kid remembers when Mulan was released, there was merchandise everywhere.
 Mulan is the only Disney princess who literally fights against an army.
-The hit animated film and its sequel are on Disney+.
-You can also purchase the live-action Mulan on Disney+ as premium content (or wait until it’s included without an additional fee on December 4).
+The hit animated film, its sequel, AND the live-action remake are on Disney+.

 Princess and the Frog featured the first black Disney princess.
 Tiana is one of the most relatable Disney princesses because she was the only Disney princess who had a job.
 She worked hard to get closer to her dream of having her own restaurant.
 Watch Princess and the Frog on Disney+ now in preparation for when Splash Mountain gets re-themed.